Napkin-DL/synthetic-qa-generation/README.md

 - Access to Azure OpenAI Service - you can apply for access [here](https://go.microsoft.com/fwlink/?linkid=2222006)
 - An Azure AI Studio project - go to [aka.ms/azureaistudio](https://aka.ms/azureaistudio) to create a project
+- Azure AI Document Intelligence (v4.0 - 2024-02-29 preview) - Find out more [here](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-4.0.0)

 Please do not forget to modify the `.env` file to match your account.
 Rename `.env.sample` to `.env` or copy and use it

 ## Contents

+### Stage 1.
+Constructing a seed dataset
-`make_qa_multimodal_pdf_docai.ipynb` is most recommended.
-However, if you feel that the logic of this code is complicated, or if your file content consists only of images or text, try looking at other Jupyter notebooks first.
+Convert the given raw data into data that can be used for model training/RAG/evaluation using Azure OpenAI GPT-4o. `make_qa_multimodal_pdf_docai.ipynb` is most recommended.
+However, if you feel that the logic of this code is complicated, or if your file content consists only of images or text, please try looking at other Jupyter notebooks first.

-### PDF
+#### PDF
 - `make_qa_multimodal_pdf_docai.ipynb`: (Recommended) Generate QnA synthetic dataset from a Complex PDF using Azure AI Document Intelligence.
 - `make_qa_multimodal_pdf_oss.ipynb`:  Generate QnA synthetic dataset from a Complex PDF using Open source (Unstructured toolkit for this hands-on).
 To run this file, you first need to install the required packages with `startup_unstructured.sh`.
 The installation will take a few minutes.
 - `make_qa_only_image_multiple_pdf.ipynb`: Generate QnA synthetic dataset from multiple PDFs - Image-heavy PDF.
 - `make_qa_only_image_pdf.ipynb`: Generate QnA synthetic dataset from a PDF - Image-heavy PDF.

-### CSV
+#### CSV
 - `make_qa_csv.ipynb`: This is the general case.
 It is not difficult to create a QnA dataset by reading and chunking with CSVLoader.
 - `make_qa_image_url_csv.ipynb`: This is another common case.
 If image url information is included, change this url to a summary result for that image.

+### Stage 2.
+Data Augmentation (Optional)
+Leverage Microsoft's research to generate more high-quality and complex data.
+Once you have established a baseline in Stage 1, experiment with this step for even better results.
+By utilizing the concepts of Evolve-Instruct and GLAN, you can fine tune into your LLM specialized for a specific industry/technology domain.

+#### Evolve-Instruct
+- Under development - Coming soon

+#### GLAN (Generalized Instruction Tuning)
+- Under development - Coming soon

 ## How to get started
+Any option is fine, but you may wish to refer to the instructions below:
+- For engineers or practitioners in the field who want to use this hands-on in PoC/MVP, we recommend Option 1.
+- For instructors who want to use this hands-on in their workshops, we recommend Option 2.
+- For developers in the field who want to launch a production, we recommend Option 3.

 ### Option 1.
 Azure AI Studio or Azure ML Studio
 Create your compute instance.
 For code development, we recommend `Standard_DS11_v2` (2 cores, 14GB RAM, 28GB storage, No GPUs).